 Most of the salmon in the Gulf of Finland originate from smolt releases.
-Despite major releases, catches have decreased in the last decade, indicating low post-smolt survival of reared salmon (Figure 1).
+Catches have remained relatively stable in the last decade (Figure 1).

-Wild stocks: The only wild salmon stocks in Subdivision 32 exist in three Estonian rivers.
-According to expert judgment, the smolt production in rivers Keila and Kunda has been generally above 50% of the respective potential smolt production capacity (PSPC) in the past four years (2014-2018; Figure 2a).
-The expected smolt production in 2019 for rivers Kunda and Keila is above 75% of the potential smolt production capacity.
-In 2018, a dam was removed in river Vasalemma and now salmon have free access to all spawning and rearing areas.
-The new estimated PSPC for Vasalemma is 2.5 times higher compared to the previous one (before dam removal).
-As a consequence, although the expected smolt production in river Vasalemma has increased, it is far below 50% of the new PSPC (Figure 2b).
+Wild stocks: The only wild salmon stocks that exist are in three Estonian rivers in Subdivision (SD) 32.
+According to expert judgment, the smolt production in rivers Keila and Kunda has been generally above 75% of the respective potential smolt production capacity (PSPC) in recent years (Figure 2a).
+The expected smolt production in 2020 for rivers Kunda and Keila is expected to remain above 75% of the potential smolt production capacity.
+In 2018, a dam was removed in river Vasalemma and now the salmon have free access to all spawning and rearing areas.
+The new PSPC estimate for Vasalemma is 2.5 times higher than the previous one (before dam removal).
+However, despite the increase in smolt production in river Vasalemma, this production remains markedly below 50% of the new PSPC estimate that takes the dam removal into account (Figure 2b).
+In 2019, there was no evidence of salmon spawning upstream of the dam.

-Mixed hatchery-wild stocks: Smolt production in the seven Estonian rivers stocked with hatchery fish (referred to as mixed rivers) is expected to be below 50% of their respective PSPC for smolt year 2019, with the exception of three of those rivers (Pirita, Loobu, and Purtse; Figure 1c and d).
+Mixed hatchery-wild stocks: Smolt production in the seven Estonian rivers stocked with hatchery fish (referred to as mixed rivers) is expected to be below 50% of their respective PSPC for smolt year 2020, with the exception of one river (Loobu; Figure 1c-d).
 Natural smolt production in Estonian mixed rivers is variable, having been generally higher in the last decade.
-Smolt production in the mixed river Luga (Russia) has stayed well below 50% of the potential, with no obvious trend appearing (Figure 2e).
-Smolt production in the mixed river Kymijoki (Finland) has in general been at a level of 20-30% in relation to the estimated PSPC, but increased considerably in 2017.
-The estimated Kymijoki smolt production decreased in 2018 and is expected to decrease further in 2019 (Figure 2e).
-Wild smolt production in mixed rivers in Subdivision 32 is largely below 50% of respective PSPC (Figure 2c, d, and e).
+Smolt production in the mixed river Luga (Russia) has stayed well below 50% of the potential production, with no obvious trend appearing (Figure 2e).
+In general, smolt production in the mixed river Kymijoki (Finland) has been at a level of 20-30% in relation to the estimated PSPC, but increased considerably since 2017.
+The estimated Kymijoki smolt production was low in 2018 and 2019; however, it is expected to increase above 50% of the PSPC level in 2020 (Figure 2e).
+Wild smolt production in mixed rivers of SD 32 is largely below 50% of the respective PSPC (Figure 2c-e).

 Figure 1 Salmon in Subdivision 32 (Gulf of Finland).
-Total number of removals (dead catch) in the years 2001-2018: river catches (only recreational) and removals at sea (split into commercial and recreational nominal landings, unreported commercial landings, and dead discards).
+Total number of removals (dead catch) in the years 2001-2019: river catches (only recreational) and removals at sea (split into commercial and recreational nominal landings, unreported commercial landings, and dead discards).